syncfusion-content/ej2-grid-docs/ej2-javascript/grid/sorting.md

 domainurl: ##DomainURL##
 ---

-# Sorting in ##Platform_Name## Grid control
+# Sorting in ##Platform_Name## Grid component

-Sorting enables you to sort data in the `Ascending` or `Descending` order.
-To sort a column, click the column header.

-To sort multiple columns, press and hold the CTRL key and click the column header.
-You can clear sorting of any one of the multi-sorted columns by pressing and holding the SHIFT key and clicking the specific column header.

-To enable sorting in the Grid, set the [`allowSorting`](../api/grid/#allowsorting) to true.
-Sorting options can be configured through the [`sortSettings`](../api/grid/#sortsettings).
+The Grid component provides built-in support for sorting data-bound columns in ascending or descending order.
+To enable sorting in the grid, set the [allowSorting](https://ej2.syncfusion.com/typescript/documentation/api/grid/#allowsorting) property to **true**.

+To sort a particular column in the grid, click on its column header.
+Each time you click the header, the order of the column will switch between **Ascending** and **Descending**.

-To sort, inject the [`Sort`](../api/grid/sort) module in the grid.
+To use the sorting feature, you need to inject the **Sort** module in the grid.

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
 {% include code-snippet/grid/grid-cs166/index.ts %}
 {% endhighlight %}